Spinal Cord Injury

 • Thoracic – typically resulting in either quadriplegia or paraplegia

-After an accident, any type of spinal injury can occur and the following statics show the most likely type of injury and the occurrence:
+After an accident, any type of spinal injury can occur and the following statistics show the most likely type of injury and the occurrence:

 • 2% of spinal cord injuries result in incomplete tetraplegia